coleifer/peewee/docs/peewee/recipes.rst

            print(f'  {tweet.content} - favorited by: {likers or "nobody"}')

    # Prints:
-   # huey
+   # alice
-   #   purr - favorited by: mickey, zaizee
+   #   alice-3 - favorited by: bob, carol
-   #   hiss - favorited by: nobody
+   #   alice-2 - favorited by: nobody
-   # mickey
+   # bob
-   #   whine - favorited by: huey
+   #   bob-2 - favorited by: alice
-   #   woof - favorited by: nobody
+   #   bob-1 - favorited by: nobody
-   # zaizee
+   # carol

 The ``JOIN`` strategy matters once the parent is paginated: MySQL cannot put a ``LIMIT`` inside an ``IN`` subquery, so the child is joined against the parent